wzh99/IRL/README.md

 ## Optimization

 Optimization on the program are implemented as passes, which is usually the case in modern compilers.
-Most of the global (function-level) optimizations depend on
+Most of the global (function-level) optimizations depend on SSA form of the program, so a transformation to SSA form is a must.
+At present, the following optimizations are supported:

+* Global Value Numbering

+* Sparse Conditional Constant Propagation

+* Dead Code Elimination